asyncapi/nodejs-template/README.md

 * [Kafka](https://en.wikipedia.org/wiki/Apache_Kafka)
 * [WebSocket](https://en.wikipedia.org/wiki/WebSocket)

 ## How to use the template

 This template must be used with the AsyncAPI Generator.
 You can find all available options [here](https://github.com/asyncapi/generator/).

+In case you use X509 security and need to provide certificates, place them in the root of generated server with the following names: `ca.pem`, `service.cert`, `service.key`.

 > You can find a complete tutorial on AsyncAPI Generator using this template [here](https://www.asyncapi.com/docs/tutorials/streetlights).

 ### CLI

 ```bash